Machu Travel Peru logo

-All the best tours & things to do in
+All the best tours & things to do

 About Paracas

-Paracas, lying on the road from San Andrés past the Pisco air force base, is arguably a more scenic place to base yourself than Pisco.
-The resort (also known as El Baneario or El Chaco) was once a spot for wealthy Limeños, whose expensive resort hotels and large bungalows line the beach close to the entrance to the reserve, but now reasonably prices hotels andrestaurants dominate the scene.
-It’s also possible to camp on the sand, though the nearby Paracas Reserve (see below) is a much nicer place to pitch a tent.
-The wharf here, surrounded by pelicans, is the place to board speedboats (lanchas), for a quick zip across the sea, circling oneor two of the islands and passing close to the famous Paracas Trident.
+The resort (also known as El Baneario or El Chaco) was once a spot for wealthy Limeños, whose expensive resort hotels and large bungalows line the beach close to the entrance to the reserve, but now reasonably priced hotels and restaurants dominate the scene.
+It’s also possible to camp on the sand, though the nearby Paracas Reserve is a much nicer place to pitch a tent.
+The wharf here, surrounded by pelicans, is the place to board speedboats (lanchas), for a quick zip across the sea, circling one or two of the islands and passing close to the famous Paracas Trident.

-: Lima, Ica, Paracas, Nazca, Arequipa, Colca Canyon, Puno, Lake Titicaca, Cusco, Sacred Valley, Machu Picchu
+Lima, Ica, Paracas, Nazca, Cusco, Sacred Valley, Machu Picchu

 History

-This pre-lnca culture developed from 1000 BC to 1 AD in the coastal valleys of the present-day provinces of Chincha and Pisco, on both sides of the ica River.
+This pre-Inca culture developed from 1000 BC to 1 AD in the coastal valleys of the present-day provinces of Chincha and Pisco, on both sides of the Ica River.
 It can be divided into two stages: Paracas Caverns and Paracas Necropolis.
 This classification is based on the ways in which this culture buried its dead.
 The first and oldest stage is closely associated with the Chavín culture, which existed almost in parallel with it in Huari, near present-day Huaraz.
 The second stage, which produced the beautiful Paracas textiles, is related to the Nasca culture, which succeeded the Paracas culture.

 Until Julio C. Tello discovered the caverns and necropolises at Cerro Colorado in 1925 the archaeological importance of the area had remained unknown, as there were no buildings or cities in the desert which might have indicated the existence of the cemeteries.